-EU drafts tough conditions for Russia pipeline deal
+EU drafts tough conditions for Russia pipeline

 The new pipeline is to go under the Baltic Sea from Russia to Germany via the economic zones of Finland and Sweden and via Denmark's territorial waters.

-The Nord Stream 2 consortium, a Swiss-based Gazprom vehicle, has said EU law, such as that on "unbundling" does not apply to the pipeline's offshore section.
+The Nord Stream 2 consortium, a Swiss-based Gazprom vehicle, has said EU law, such as that on "unbundling", does not apply to the pipeline's offshore part.

-The Commission's legal analysis corroborates this, saying "neither the EU nor its member states could claim to have jurisdiction on the part of an offshore pipeline outside their territory".
+The Commission's "legal analysis" corroborated this, saying "neither the EU nor its member states could claim to have jurisdiction on the part of an offshore pipeline outside their territory".

-But it adds that unless the EU and Russia negotiate a "specific regulatory regime" the pipeline would not be "viable" because it would operate either in a "legal void" or under two "different" and "contradictory" legal regimes - the EU's and Russia's.
+But it added that unless the EU and Russia negotiated a "specific regulatory regime" the pipeline would not be "viable" because it would operate either in a "legal void" or under two "different" and "contradictory" legal regimes - the EU's and Russia's.

 An EU source said member states would shortly hold a second round of talks on the Commission's ideas in a Council "working group" - a meeting of mid-ranking member states' officials in Brussels.

-The source said it was not yet clear whether the decision to go ahead would be made by unanimity or by a majority vote.
+The source said it was not yet clear if the decision to approve the Commission's draft mandate for Nord Stream 2 negotiations would be made by unanimity or by a majority vote.

-The first time the Commission put forward its ideas, in June, 13 EU states voiced support, but the German official in the room declined to speak out.
+The first time the Commission put forward its ideas, in June, 13 EU states voiced support, but the German official in the room declined to speak.

-The German business lobby and the centre-left SPD party in the ruling coalition strongly endorse Nord Stream 2 and would be unlikely to let the Commission put obstacles in its path.
+The German business lobby and the centre-left SPD party in Germany's ruling coalition back Nord Stream 2 and would be unlikely to want the Commission to put obstacles in its path.

-The CDU/CSU party of chancellor Angela Merkel contains many Nord Stream 2 advocates, but also a few adversaries, such as Norbert Roettgen, the head of the Bundestag's foreign relations committee, and Manfred Weber, Germany's top MEP in Brussels.
+The CDU/CSU party of chancellor Angela Merkel contains many Nord Stream 2 advocates, but also adversaries, such as Norbert Roettgen, the head of the Bundestag's foreign relations committee, and Manfred Weber, Germany's top MEP in Brussels.

-Commenting on Merkel's own views, Reinhard Buetikofer, an MEP from Germany's Green party, which opposes the pipeline, told EUobserver on Thursday (14 September): "The chancellor has done everything she could to dodge the issue politically.
-She has never expressed support for the project, instead she argues that it is a merely economic project that doesn't necessitate a political stance on her part."
+Commenting on Merkel's views, Reinhard Buetikofer, an MEP from Germany's Green party, which opposes the pipeline, told EUobserver on Thursday (14 September): "The chancellor has done everything she could to dodge the issue politically.
+She has never expressed support for the project, instead she argues that it's a merely economic project that doesn't necessitate a political stance on her part."

-The Commission initiative comes amid a US threat to impose fines on Western investors in Nord Stream 2, which could pose problems for putting together the €9.5 billion it would cost to build.
+The Commission initiative comes amid a US threat to impose fines on Nord Stream 2 investors, which could pose problems for putting together the €9.5 billion it would cost to build.

 Russian trolling

-The pipeline's strategic importance for Russia was made clear when Russian foreign minister Sergei Lavrov recently showed interest in the fine details of the EU's deliberations.
+The pipeline's strategic importance for Russia was highlighted when Russian foreign minister Sergei Lavrov recently showed interest in the fine print of the EU's deliberations.

-He said in Moscow on 1 September: "There's an official document from the European Commission's legal service that this project in no way violates the European Union's existing rules ... the European Commission however says: 'Well, yes, our legal service said that but we think the other way'."
+He said in Moscow on 1 September: "There's an official document from the European Commission's legal service that this project in no way violates the European Union's existing rules ... the European Commission however says: 'Well, yes, our legal service said that, but we think the other way'."

-If his comments referred to the "legal analysis" in the draft mandate, they gave a distorted picture of the Commission's views by excluding its point on the non-viability of a "legal void".
+If Lavrov's comments referred to the "legal analysis" in the Commission's draft mandate, they distorted its content by excluding the point on the non-viability of a "legal void".

-Lavrov's comments also amounted to trolling EU officials by showcasing the fact he had gotten access to a classified text.
+Lavrov's remarks also trolled EU officials by showcasing that he had access to a classified text.

-The 10-page document was marked "EU Restricted".
+The 10-page Commission document was marked "EU Restricted".

 Restricted texts, according to EU guidelines, could be "disadvantageous" to EU interests if they got out.
-They could also "adversely affect" diplomatic relations, "distress" individuals or "facilitate" crime and "improper gain."
+They could also "adversely affect" diplomatic relations, "distress" individuals, or "facilitate" crime or "improper gain."